GaetanLepage/phd-manuscript/sections/4_active_ssl/1_background.typ

 Nakadai's work is among the first attempts to perform #acr("SSL") in a dynamic context.
 However, it presents a few limitations.
 On the one hand, the considered setting remains very simple.
-No real speech signals are employed, and the sources remain in fixed positions.
+No authentic speech signals are employed, and the sources remain in fixed positions.
 On the other hand, the agent is not moving in the room, contrary to what this chapter will present.
 Finally, their system does not estimate the distance to the active source.

 // Nguyen + Emmanuel Vincent
 #let nguyen = [